 A medical history along with a careful examination is conducted in order to evaluate your general health.
 We will discuss with you the way your nose can look in relation to your other facial features.
 Digital photographs and computer imaging allow Dr. Caloss to evaluate the appropriate procedure to achieve the desired results.
-Pre-operative instructions may include the elimination of certain drugs that contain aspirin in order to minimize the possibility of excess bleeding.
+Pre-operative instructions may include eliminating certain drugs that contain aspirin to minimize the possibility of excess bleeding.
 Antibiotics may be prescribed before surgery to prevent infection.

 Method of Surgery